NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/V/Void Fragment.md

 * * *

 **Stage 3 (32 Days)** Your telepathy range increases to 100 feet, and the wisp grants you resistance to mental damage equal to your level.
 The mental noise increases the penalty to Perception to –2.
-Whenever you roll initiative, you become [[Conditions/Confused|Confused]] for up to 1d4 rounds.
+Whenever you roll initiative, you become [[Confused|Confused]] for up to 1d4 rounds.

 * * *